Is the Blue Yeti a Good In 2025?

 • Music Recording: Suitable for simple vocal or acoustic instrument demos

-Less Ideal Uses:
+Less Ideal for:

 • Professional Music Production: While capable, dedicated XLR microphones with audio interfaces typically offer better results